Connell Rawlinson: Port Vale

 On 23 May 2018, Rawlinson signed with Port Vale of the English Football League.
 He made his debut for the "Valiants" on the opening day of the 2018–19 season, a 3–0 win over Cambridge United at Vale Park on 4 August.
 After the game manager Neil Aspin said that "he has set his standards and proved that he can play at this level, but now he has to do it consistently".
 He remained one of the first names on the team sheet, though was frequently utilised at right-back rather than at his favoured spot as a centre-back.
-On 27 November, he scored with a "towering header" in a 3–0 win at Yeovil Town and was named on the EFL team of the week.
+On 27 November, he scored with a "towering header" in a 3–0 win at Yeovil Town.
+He was named on the EFL team of the week.
 He dropped out of the first-team picture after Aspin left the club in January and was replaced by John Askey.
 He was transfer-listed in May 2019, though after a good pre-season managed to force himself back into Askey's first-team plans.